 VMware ESXi 5.0 (which is part of the VMware vSphere 5.0 solution) is no longer supported by VMware since August 2016.

-To configure a VMware ESXi 6.5 hypervisor, refer to our tutorial : VMware ESXi 6.5 - Configure and secure the server with a SSL certificate.
+To configure a VMware ESXi 6.7 hypervisor, refer to our tutorial : VMware ESXi 6.7 - Install VMware ESXi and create your first VM.

 For this tutorial, I used the latest version of ESXi and the latest version of the client that is version 5.0 for both.

 Here is an overview of how ESXi to give you an idea of what it is :

 If you have not installed it, see the installation of ESXi 5.0 tutorial.

 To configure ESXi, you need to connect to your server by the VMWare client you installed.
 Enter the IP address of your server, the user (for example : root) and password.